ember-learn/guides-source/guides/release/components/template-lifecycle-dom-and-modifiers.md

 <button type="button">Pause</button>
 ```

-How should we make it so that clicking the "Play" and "Pause" buttons to call the audio tag's `play` and `pause` methods?
+How should we connect clicking the "Play" and "Pause" to calling the audio tag's `play` and `pause` methods?

 While we *could* manage these DOM interactions in the component class (for example, by using `{{did-render}}`), we're better off using a modifier here.
 It lets us cleanly separate our concerns: the component manages the *state*, and the modifier manages *interactions with the DOM*.